 Flash forward 14 years and in 2020, AlphaTauri recorded a fourth place finish with Daniil Kvyat.
 Pierre Gasly also looked set for a good result having qualified an impressive fourth, but retired from the race.
 In both 2006 and 2020, AlphaTauri finished ahead of the senior Red Bull team in the race.

 Both Gasly and Kvyat reached Q3 for the 2020 Emilia Romagna Grand Prix, marking the first time that this team had qualified with both cars in the top ten since 1991, when it was under its Minardi guise.
 Having qualified fourth in 2020, Gasly recorded another top five qualification in 2021.
-Both drivers were out in Q1 last year.
+Both drivers were out in Q1 in 2022.

 WINS: 8, POLES: 4, PODIUMS: 15 | 2022 RESULT: ALBON 11th, LATIFI 16th